 You just switched to the Advanced Preferences.
-You can see detailed options to configure a lot of things and you will have to be careful here.
+You can see detailed options to configure a lot of things.
+You will have to be careful here.

-- From the left, scroll down to the option titled Video and click on Subtiltles / OSD which is found under it.
+- From the left, scroll down to the option titled Video and click on Subtitles / OSD which is found under it.

 Remember, you’re not trying to expand the Subtitle / OSD option.
 You click on the heading itself.
 Then in the right, you will be displayed options related to subtitles and other on-screen displays.